|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 A student's academic history is contained in a transcript, which is maintained by the Office of Student Academic Records.

-Official transcripts are issued upon the written request of the student, carry the seal of the Director of the Office of Academic Records, and are usually sent directly to another educational institution or a potential employer.
-The fee is $6.00.
+Official transcripts are issued upon the written request of the student, carry the seal of the Office of Academic Records, and are usually sent directly to another educational institution, a potential employer or other approved third party.
+The fee for each transcript is $6.00.

 Official transcripts may also be issued directly to the student but will be identified with information that will indicate to the reader (whether a potential employer or another educational institution) that it was so issued.